2i2c-org/docs/admin/howto/environment.md

 (environment/custom)=
 ## Customize your user environment

-Whie all hubs [come with a default environment](environment/default), it is possible to create a custom user environment for the hub.
+While all hubs [come with a default environment](environment/default), it is possible to create a custom user environment for the hub.
 Here are a few ways that you can do this.

 (environment:image)=